stolostron/deploy/README.md

 Each of the three directories contains a `kustomization.yaml` file that will apply the yaml definitions to your OCP instance using `kubectl apply`.

-## Prepare to deploy MultiClusterHub Instance (do these task only ONCE)
+## Prepare to deploy MultiClusterHub Instance (do these tasks only ONCE)

 1. clone this repo locally
     ```bash